New Orleans Saints Playoff Odds: July 2025

 Do the Saints Have a Chance to Make the Playoffs?

 Yes, the Saints can make the playoffs in 2025, as everyone gets a fresh start.
-With the 2025 season still several months out, all 32 NFL teams technically have a chance to make the playoffs.
-The Saints' odds to make the playoffs are the fourth-longest in the NFL, but these odds will fluctuate once the roster is complete and the season starts.
+With the 2025 season still a few months out, all 32 NFL teams technically have a chance to make the playoffs.
+The Saints' odds to make the playoffs are the third-longest in the NFL, but these odds will fluctuate once the roster is complete and the season starts.

 Are the Saints Out of Playoffs?